gozer/data-collectors/README.md

-# data-collectors
+# Data-Collectors

-A set of modules that can be used to collect data from a variety of sources within Mozilla's IT ecosystem
+Simple ETL jobs for collecting data from various sources and loading into vertica.